 At half-past three Josh and Simon told them they could all go home.
 Their mothers were informed that that was enough for the first day, and to return the following morning when filming might begin.
 Penelope picked up the dolls and took them to the cupboard where they would reside for the night.

-four mothers and daughters arrived punctually at the studios.
-In
+mothers and daughters arrived punctually at the studios.
+In the

-the dressing room the girls took off their street clothes and one
+dressing room the girls took off their street clothes and one by

 before.
 Barbara and her doll were dressed in bright blue,